Bass-Ninja/SecureBank/README.md

 ### HSTS

-HSTS is intentionally omitted from the localhost development profile because HSTS applies to a hostname across ports and would interfere with explicit local HTTP experiments used for protocol-comparison labs.
+HSTS is intentionally omitted from the localhost development profile because HSTS applies to a hostname across ports and would interfere with explicit HTTP experiments used for protocol-comparison labs.

-A deployment using a dedicated production hostname should enable HSTS after HTTPS is fully established.
+A dedicated production hostname should enable HSTS after HTTPS is fully established.

-The certificates used by these endpoints are generated locally and are not part of the repository.

 ## API Surface